Ankur669/Ankur669/README.md

 - 👋 Hi, I’m @Ankur669
 - 👀 I’m interested in freelancing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning web3 development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web3
-- 📫 How to reach me ...
+- 📫 How to reach me @annkurss
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 Ankur669/Ankur669 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.